lnikkila/symphony-simple-vagrant/README.md

 Vagrant for Symphony CMS
 ========================

 > Dead-simple development environment intended for Symphony.
-No mess, no fuss.
+No muss, no fuss.

 What’s Vagrant?
 See [vagrantup.com][1].